mattrondel/mtg/README.md

 changes to make to cmdr nights

+differnt leagues differnt weeks beginning would be like a precon no fast rocks no infinites

 bonus points for buying and playing same night a precon from the shop

 bonus points for not searching library or not playing fast mana rocks eg mana positives like crypt, vault sol ring etc